 How Jet.com uses HashiCorp Nomad on Azure to run its applications

-Mohit Arora, Senior Director of Engineering at Jet.com, shares how the company is running their infrastructure.
+Mohit Arora, senior director of engineering at Jet.com, shares how the company schedules workloads with HashiCorp Nomad.

-In this talk, Mohit Arora, Senior Director of Engineering at Jet.com, discusses how the company, now a subsidiary of Walmart, uses HashiCorp Nomad on Azure to run its applications.
+In this talk, Mohit Arora, senior director of engineering at Jet.com, discusses how the company, now a Walmart subsidiary, uses Nomad–including how his team made the implementation a success.

 Good morning everyone.
 My name is Mohit, and I'm part of Cloud Platform Team at Jet.
 For those of you who are not familiar with Jet, Jet is an e-commerce company based out of New Jersey.
 We are part of Walmart family now.
 Jet was acquired by Walmart late last year.
 Our value proposition for our customers at Jet is that prices drop as you shop.
 As you build bigger baskets, as you add more items to your shopping cart, our system, in real time, tries to compute the savings based on the supply chain efficiencies that can be brought in to fulfill your order.
 We pass on that saving back to the customer.
 A quick example, if you are buying a shirt at Jet, $25.
 If you are buying a second shirt at Jet, normally on all other e-commerce platforms, that would be $25.
 But here, if it is coming from the same merchant, can be shipped in the same box, these are the supply chain efficiencies we are talking about.
 The second shirt that you buy at Jet might be $20 because of the supply chain efficiencies that can be computed in real time.